Slamy/Wiki_MiSTer/HDMI-Scaler-Custom-Filter-Coefficients.md

 ### Tips for understanding the MiSTer filter coefficient text files:

 * There are separate coefficients for horizontal and vertical scaling.
-* Each row of the Filter Text File list the coefficients for taps T0, T1, T2, T3 for a paricular phase.
+* Each row of the Filter Text File list the coefficients for taps T0, T1, T2, T3 for a particular phase.
 * The first row is phase 0 and corresponds to the center of tap T1.
 * The ninth row is phase 8 and corresponds to the halfway point between T1 and T1 (so it's the pixel edge between T1 and T2).
 * Then last row is phase 15 and corresponds to 15/16th of the way from T1 to T2 (so one phase before the center T2).